• Skip to content

 Experience law in practice

-Practical experience is embedded into each course, and we also offer opportunities to gain Qualifying Work Experience through initiatives such as our CLOCK Legal Companion Scheme, Citizens Advice Project and working within our pro-bono Legal Clinic.
+Practical legal experience is embedded in our law degree courses, and we also offer extracurricular opportunities to gain qualifying work experience.
+You can help the local community access free legal advice through initiatives such as our CLOCK Legal Companion Scheme or working in our pro bono Legal Clinic.

 Paid work placements

-When studying law at university you'll have the opportunity to spend a year in a paid placement allowing you to apply your learning building your work experience, life skills and contacts before you graduate.
+When studying law at university you’ll have the opportunity to take a year-long paid placement where you can apply your learning, build your work experience, life skills and network of contacts.

 Students in the past have completed placements at Oracle, HM Prison Service, the Home Office, IBM, the House of Lords and Acumen Business Law.